 With the passage of the Stevens Park Estates Conservation District (CD) plan on September 28, 2011, by the Dallas City Council and the passage of an amended plan on August 22, 2018, many of you may have questions about the actual impact of the CD on potential renovations or construction.
 As you may know, a Conservation District is a zoning tool used to help neighborhoods protect certain characteristics such as architecture styles, heights of structures and setback guidelines.

 Other CDs in North Oak Cliff include Kessler Park and King’s Highway, which was the very first one in Dallas.
 Conservation districts should not be confused with Historic Districts, which seek to preserve the original structures in a neighborhood exactly as when it was first built.
-The City of Dallas has an excellent website with more general information on Conservation Districts: www.dallascityhall.com/development_services/conservation_districts.html
+The City of Dallas Planning and Urban Design Department website offers a lot of information.
+You will also find the “CD Work Review Application Form” at this link: https://dallascityhall.com/departments/pnv/Pages/Conservation-Districts.aspx

-For questions regarding Conservation District regulations, contact William (Bill) Hersch, Conservation District Chief Planner, at william.hersch@dallascityhall.com or (214) 948-4458.
-He is a wealth of information concerning the details of our CD as well as others across the city.
+For questions regarding Conservation District regulations, contact Trevor Brown, Conservation District Chief Planner, at trevor.brown@dallas.gov or (214) 670-4193.
+He is well spoken and insightful.

 What should I do if I think a neighbor might not be complying with the terms of the CD?